Conformal field theory on the plane: Minimal models

 The only three-point structure constant not involving the identity field is

 (See Exercise \ref{exocsse}.)

 Finally, let us comment on the interpretation of this minimal model in terms of statistical physics.
 The Ising model of statistical physics describes two-state spins on a lattice.
 Our field $\sigma$ describes these spins, while the field $\epsilon$ describes the energy.
 Flipping spins is a symmetry of the model, and this symmetry manifests itself as the invariance of the fusion rules under $\sigma\to -\sigma$.
+The statistical model actually gives rise to infinitely many primary fields which do not belong to the minimal model.